numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Fixed-Budget versus Fixed-Target Approach
 -----------------------------------------

-Starting from convergence graphs, which plot the evolution of the quality indicator (to be minimized) against the number of function evaluations, there are (only) two approaches to measure the performance.
+Starting from the most basic convergence graphs, which plot the evolution of a quality indicator (to be minimized) against the number of function evaluations, there are essentially only two approaches to measure the performance.

 **fixed-budget approach**
-    We fix a budget of function evaluations, and collect the reached indicator values.
-Fixing the search budget can be pictured as drawing a *vertical* line on the convergence graphs (red line in Figure :ref:`fig:HorizontalvsVertical`).
+    We fix a budget of function evaluations, and measure the reached quality indicator values.
+A fixed search budget can be pictured as drawing a *vertical* line on the convergence graphs (red line in Figure :ref:`fig:HorizontalvsVertical`).

 **fixed-target approach**
-    We fix a target indicator value and measure the number of function evaluations, the *runtime*, to reach this target.
-Fixing a target can be pictured as drawing a *horizontal* line in the convergence graphs (blue line in Figure :ref:`fig:HorizontalvsVertical`).
+    We fix a target quality value and measure the number of function evaluations, the *runtime*, to reach this target.
+A fixed target can be pictured as drawing a *horizontal* line in the convergence graphs (blue line in Figure :ref:`fig:HorizontalvsVertical`).